renayearnshaw/TaskManager/README.md

 11. `/users/:id` to delete a user via a `DELETE` method.

 Only **sign-up** or **sign-in** are public API's, and accessible to anyone.
-All the other API's require authentication before they can be called.\
+All the other API's require authentication before they can be called.
 So, for example, only the user who created a particular task has the authority to delete it.

+When a user signs in or signs up the request returns an authentication token - in this case, a Jason Web token.
+Any subsequent requests must provide this token.

+All the tokens issued to a user are stored with the user data.

 <br>The application uses:
 1. The `Express` module to create a server that provides the REST API's.